brysonsteck/riibalanced-patcher/SETUP.md

 ./patch_iso.sh
 ```

-Transferring files between Cygwin and Windows can be done by copying files to the desired directory within the Cygwin install (probably `C:\cygwin64`) using File Explorer, or navigating to the `/cygdrive/c` directory and using `cp` or `mv`.
+Transferring files between Cygwin and Windows can be done by copying files to the desired directory within the Cygwin install (probably `C:\cygwin64`) using File Explorer, or navigating to the `/cygdrive/c` directory within Cygwin and using `cp` or `mv`.

 ### Uninstalling Cygwin